MHoang26ct/Restaurant_Management_System/README.md

    - Reference: [Port forwarding tutorial](https://www.youtube.com/watch?v=zoFcqt9Yufw&t=400s)
 4. Note your server's public IP address and credentials

+#### Step 1.5: Initialize Database Structure

+After creating the database, you need to build its structure by executing SQL scripts:

+1. In SSMS, connect to your SQL Server instance
+2. Select the `RestaurantManagementDB` database
+3. Execute the SQL scripts in the following order:

+   **a) Create Tables:**
+   - Open `Database/Schema.sql`
+   - Click **Execute** (or press F5) to create all tables and relationships

+   **b) Create Stored Procedures:**
+   - Open `Database/StoredProcedure.sql`
+   - Click **Execute** to create all stored procedures

+   **c) Create Triggers:**
+   - Open `Database/Trigger.sql`
+   - Click **Execute** to create all database triggers

+> **💡 Tip:** Execute each script one at a time and verify there are no errors before proceeding to the next one.
+Check the Messages tab in SSMS for confirmation.

 #### Step 2: Clone the Repository

 #### Step 3: Configure Connection String